YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 `double` is handling an error here by logging with `console`.
 The cause and handler of the effect are colocated.

-Some of our users love this, some _hate it._  What if they don't want `double` logging in production, or  they pay for error reporting software they want to hook into?
+Some of our users love this; some _hate it._  What if they don't want `double` logging in production, or  they pay for error reporting software they want to hook into?

 **We need to lift the handling of this effect up.** How do we signal that an effect should be handled though?